 In units.
 Source: Panama Canal Railway Company.

-The setting of private port terminal concessions from 1995 and the introduction of post-Panamax containerships led to a reconsideration of the commercial relevance of the railway.
-In 1998, a 50 years concession was secured by a joint venture between Kansas City Southern and Mi-Jack Products to offer both passenger and freight services.
+The setting of private port terminal concessions in 1995 and the introduction of post-Panamax containerships led to a reconsideration of the commercial relevance of the railway.
+In 1998, a 50-year concession was secured by a joint venture between Kansas City Southern and Mi-Jack Products to offer passenger and freight services.
 After some upgrades and the building of two new intermodal terminals in Balboa and Colon, the new Panama Canal Railway (PCR) was reopened in 2001.
 The railway became fully containerized and able to handle double-stack railcars and refrigerated containers.
 It provides a dedicated corridor for maritime shipping lines to reposition containers between the Atlantic/Caribbean to the Pacific ranges without transiting through the canal.

 The growth of transshipment traffic at Panamanian ports underlined the relevance of establishing a rail service as a complement to the Panama Canal.
 This complementarity takes the form of a short-haul landbridge for containers to reposition them between pendulum routes in the Atlantic and Pacific without the tolls and the potential delays of using the canal.
 For instance, the shipping line Maersk is a heavy user of the railway as a strategy to reposition containers between its Pacific and Atlantic / Caribbean routes.
-This is mainly because on the Pacific side Maersk is using post-Panamax ships that could not enter the canal.
+This is mainly because, on the Pacific side, Maersk is using post-Panamax ships that could not enter the canal.
 PCR also offers the opportunity to reposition empty containers across the isthmus for transpacific backhauls.
 An important advantage for the railway is the possibility to move bounded containers between the Pacific and Caribbean ports without going through customs.